 - Team Capacity and resource allocation

 You might have noticed a few KPIs around team management, and the reason we included them is because team tracking can be a critical indicator of client growth, retention, and/or attrition.
 Since the team and staff will likely be involved in the service offering, and in some cases a common contact point, their job satisfaction can carry over to the quality of work and advisory relationship with the client.
 If you have a disgruntled staff member who always cuts client conversations short, that is a reflection of your firm or practice.
 The client will not see the difference, and because the staff carries your reputation, we feel it's important to review team KPIs and metrics as well, especially around job satisfaction and growth.

 Today we're going to focus on the main key performance indicators for accountants that is a foundational metric to track...

-That's because turn around time signifies much more than just delivery.
-It can help measure how closely you meet client expectations, which can be attribution to client attrition, word of mouth referrals and more.
+That's because turnaround time signifies much more than just delivery.
+It can help measure how closely you meet client expectations, which can be attributed to client attrition, word of mouth referrals, and more.

-Also, turn around time can help track team and staff member productivity... which team member is falling behind?
-Is it because the client work should have a longer turn around time, of the team member not trained properly, or are they stretched thin?
+Also, turnaround time can help track team and staff member productivity... which team member is falling behind?
+Is it because the client work should have a longer turnaround time, or the team member not trained properly, or are they stretched thin?

-It's important to measure turn around time in your accounting practice or firm, and is critical to measure in your workflow.
+It's important to measure turnaround time in your accounting practice or firm, and it's critical to measure in your workflow.